ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     2.2.
 Threats

-According to the site [Management Study Guide](https://www.managementstudyguide.com/swot-analysis.htm), the SWOT Analysis is the most renowned tool for audit and analysis, where in its use for analysis it becomes a key element for governance to identify and define strategies for the business model.
+According to the site [Management Study Guide](https://www.managementstudyguide.com/swot-analysis.htm), the **SWOT** Analysis is the most renowned tool for audit and analysis, where in its use for analysis it becomes a key element for governance to identify and define strategies for the business model.

 So, in its form, the tool aims to help evaluating the internal potentials ans limitations of a organization, service or process, and also to find and measure opportunities and threats externally.

 ###### Advantages of SWOT Analysis

-It is a simple methodology that can be use in vasts areas and operations, but its also a subjective tool, and that is why the [Management Study Guide](https://www.managementstudyguide.com/swot-analysis.htm) states that, this tool is `best when used as a guide, and not as a prescription`:
+It is a simple methodology that can be used in vasts areas and operations, but it is also a subjective tool, and that is why the [Management Study Guide](https://www.managementstudyguide.com/swot-analysis.htm) states that, this tool is in its `best when used as a guide, and not as a prescription`:

 1. It's a source of information for strategic planning.
 2. Builds organization's strengths.